HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 We created the Polish cities dataset using this table we found in an article published in *The American Political Science Review*.
 Here is a link to the _[HOLLIS record](https://hollis.harvard.edu/permalink/f/1mdq5o5/TN_cdi_crossref_primary_10_2307_1947652)_ for the article from which the cities data is derived.

-![screenshot of a table from an online journal article showing stats for Polish cities](media/book-table.png) *Table we used to create the GIS data for Polish cities*
+![screenshot of a table from an online journal article showing stats for Polish cities](media/book-table.png) *Table we used to create the GIS data for Polish cities.*

 ### Tutorial steps overview